-‘It's a struggle, struggle street’: A cross-country qualitative exploration of lived experience in people with inflammatory bowel disease and co-morbid anxiety and depression
+Lived experience in people with inflammatory bowel disease and co-morbid anxiety and depression in the UK and Australia

 Abstract

-This study aimed to explore the lived experience of people with inflammatory bowel disease (IBD) and anxiety/depression.
+This study explored the lived experience of people with inflammatory bowel disease (IBD) and anxiety/depression.
+It utilised a deductive biopsychosocial framework.
 Overall, 24 patients and 20 healthcare professionals from two countries participated.
 In the UK, the main themes included: 1) Bidirectional relationship between IBD and mental health, 2) The need for health care integration, 3) Lack of awareness about the disease.
 In Australia: 1) The “vicious cycle” of IBD and psychosocial health; 2) The need for biopsychosocial healthcare integration; and 3) The stigma of a hidden disease.
-Better communication between a patient and health professionals around mental illness is essential in improving IBD healthcare.
+Better communication around mental illness is essential in improving IBD healthcare.

 Keywords: anxiety; depression; healthcare needs; inflammatory bowel disease; lived experience